-The on-going Master Plan that is being developed for the Airport is reviewing the potential closing of Runway 11-29.
-Section 5 provides options for the potential development of this area.
-Once complete, ConnDOT should move forward with the necessary steps to implement the recommendations concerning development and configurations of potential uses in this area.
+The on-going Master Plan Update that is being developed for the Airport includes recommendations on the development and/or redevelopment of the Airport's terminal area.
+Once complete, ConnDOT should move forward with the necessary steps to implement the recommendations concerning development in this area.